sfatew/Grayscale-Colorization/README.md

 Download the models from there, create a `model` folder in the poject root directory an put them in there.

 After that you can run the Infer.py file and follow what it told to run the file
-Note that you can also run each file in the infer 'folder' seperately and dont have to use Infer.py if you dont want to
+Note that you can also run each file in the 'infer' folder seperately and dont have to use Infer.py if you dont want to